anas-reveation/mockcertified-2/README.md

 # generate static project
 $ npm run generate

+# To generate splash screen and icon
+$ npm install -g cordova-res
+cordova-res expects a Cordova-like structure: place one icon and one splash screen file in a top-level resources folder within your project, like so:

+resources/
+├──android
+├   ├──icon-foreground.png - 432x432
+├   └──icon-background.png - 432x432
+├── icon.png - 1024x1024
+└── splash.png - 2732x2732
+Next, run the following to generate all images then copy them into the native projects:

+cordova-res ios --skip-config --copy cordova-res android --skip-config --copy

 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).